Global Fashion Enterprise (M.S.)

-The M.S. in Global Fashion Enterprise (MSGFE) program expands the career horizons of forward-thinking professionals and with diverse backgrounds in fashion design, merchandising, management, and other industries who want a competitive edge, valuable connections, and real-world experience in the evolving fashion industry.
+The M.S. in Global Fashion Enterprise (MSGFE) program expands the career horizons of forward-thinking professionals with diverse backgrounds in fashion design, merchandising, management, and other industries who want a competitive edge, valuable connections, and real-world experience in the evolving fashion industry.
 Students benefit from a focus on global fashion development and an appreciation of apparel ecosystems throughout the value chain.
 Graduates of the MSGFE program possess the skills, knowledge and industry networks to bring value-added innovation to the fashion industry and to manage a thriving global fashion enterprise successfully.

 In a hands-on learning environment, students examine new fashion designs, ideas and technologies to create viable business models and market-driven innovations.
-In addition to the 22 core credit-hours, the MSGFE program culminates in a customized 9 credit hours of Global Fashion Project coursework where students from varying backgrounds work individually or in teams to find new product or system opportunities, then design and prototype products or systems that answer the requirements of their research findings.
+In addition to the 22 core credit-hours, the MSGFE program culminates in a customized 9 credit hours of Global Fashion Project coursework where students work individually or in teams to find new product or system opportunities, then design and prototype products or systems that answer the requirements of their research questions.
 Students benefit by working directly with successful fashion and apparel companies as they complete their projects, creating networking opportunities that may translate into exciting internship and employment opportunities.